BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 []{#bookmark392 .anchor}ADAM TROKE'S MINAS TIRITH

-Inspired by the heroic defence of Minas Tirith as depicted in *The Lord of the Rings*: *The Return of the Kingâ„¢*, Adam has built this army up over the course of a few months.
+Inspired by the heroic defence of Minas Tirith as depicted in *The Lord of the Rings*: *The Return of the King™*, Adam has built this army up over the course of a few months.
 Originally, his army started life as a joint effort with his friend Sam so they could attend a Doubles tournament weekend, but since then it has taken on a life of its own, with Adam constantly adding more to it.
 Adam's fledgling army has since grown into the mighty 1,000 point force you see below.

 Due to Denethor's The Rule of Gondor is Mine, and No Others! special rule, Adam must choose Denethor to be the leader of his army.
 Because Denethor is a Hero of Valour, Adam has been able to pack a total of 15 Warrior models into the warband.
 This provides the Steward of Gondor with an inner circle of Guards of the Fountain Court and Citadel Guard for his protection, and seeing as they all have the Bodyguard special rule, makes them very useful indeed.